long123524/HGINet-torch/README.md

 ## Using the code:

-The code is stable while using Python 3.7.0, CUDA >=11.0
+The code is stable while using Python 3.7, torch 1.10.0, CUDA 11.3

 - Clone this repository:
 ```bash